 - The dressed kale salad keeps well in the refrigerator for a couple of days and packs easily in individual containers.

 - You can always make some extra dressing to take with you.

-- Pack it with a wedge of lemon to add that extra citrusy punch.
+- Pack it with a wedge of lemon or orange to add that extra citrusy punch.